staabm/staabm.github.io/_posts/2024-12-11-contribution-summary-2024.md

 _numbers crunched with [staabm/oss-contribs](https://github.com/staabm/oss-contribs)_

 I am pretty happy with contributing to so many popular and important projects of the PHP ecosystem.
+If you look closely you can easily see my focus and quality assurance and static analysis tools :-).

 ### 2025 is just arround the corner